Juapatral/amazon_webscraping/README.md

     This file is going to be filled with the results of the scraped information.
 It is not necessary to have information before running, but it is *highly suggested* to create a new csv file with the exact same titles, to conserve the original structure.
 Check `sample_shopping_list_searched.csv` for a guide.

 ## **Execution**
-To execute call bat file with paths to your wishlist, users, and results files.
+To execute call the bat file located in `scripts` with extra parameters to your wishlist, users, and results files location.

 ```cmd
 scripts\execute.bat path\to\your_shopping_list.csv path\to\your_users_info.csv path\to\your_shopping_list_searched.csv